The Club

 The emperor, after hearing tales of defiance at this temple sent his army, thousands strong, to eradicate the monks.
 Long and his fellow monks defended the temple for a day and night, escaping into the mountains at dawn.
 Only 128 monks survived the attack, less than half of the original number.

 Once the remaining monks felt safe, they settled in Shang Tung province.
-In a few short years, their elderly Sifu passed away and Long and his brother Feng became the leaders of the survivors.
+In a few short years, their elderly Shifu passed away and Long and his brother Feng became the leaders of the survivors.
 To determine supremacy, Feng and Long battled in front of the group with Feng defeating Long.
 Feng thus became the Abbot (leader) and Long the Si-Hing (Eldest Student).

 One day after practice, Long observed how a praying mantis fought and defeated an enormous cicada.
 Long was so impressed that he captured the insect and spent day and night studying the movements.
 To complete the movements, Long infused strength and powerful footwork into the Shaolin style.
 He accomplished this by studying the monkeys of China, renowned for their deft and powerful movements.